SophieQuan/simply-my-scheduler/README.md

 ## App Features
 * Current day is displayed at the top of the calendar
 * Time block is color-coded to indicate whether it is in the past, present, or future
-* Add, edit and save event to the time block
+* Add, edit and save event to the time blocks

 # Build with
 * HTML